A phrase that we keep encountering as we research and write about simulation is “cognitive load.”

 For students, cognitive load means the point at which there is so much information, they are no longer learning.
 In layperson terms, cognitive load means TMI – too much information!
 Our brains are only capable of absorbing so much at a time.

 For instructors, cognitive load comes into play when it is time to debrief.
-Simulation instructors are tasked with multiple duties in a short time frame, including observing and assessing participants, structuring the debrief to facilitating meaningful discussion, and providing psychological safety for students while fostering open and honest feedback.
+Simulation instructors are tasked with multiple duties in a short time frame, including observing and assessing participants, structuring the debrief to facilitate meaningful discussion, and providing psychological safety for students while fostering open and honest feedback.

 Read the post: Pros and Cons of Running Unexpected Death Scenarios